34ML/Filament-Translatable-Field/README.md

 This package enables you to implement the following:

-1. Render a language selector to change the localized filed
+1. Render a language selector to change the localized field
 2. You can save your localized fields data in one click
 3. You can use it in your relationship manager to show the localized fields